Types of Oil Painting Brushes

 Round synthetic:

-A small round brush from synthetic hair is great for small, precise details.
+A small, round brush from synthetic hair is great for small, precise details.

 Liner and Rigger: